 Uncorked Ventures Top-notch taste and a personal touch; $55–$225 for two bottles a month.

-If you already know a little bit (or a lot) about wine and are looking to expand your horizons with the guidance and personal touch of a passionate and committed expert, Uncorked Ventures excels.
-It offers three pricing options: $55, $115, and $225.
+If you already know a little bit (or a lot) about wine and are looking to expand your horizons with the guidance of a passionate and committed expert, Uncorked Ventures excels.
+It offers three pricing options for shipments of two wines per month: $55, $115, and $225.
 All wines are highly rated and handpicked, but as plans get more expensive, they feature wines from smaller vineyards and more exclusive production runs.
-We tried one wine from each tier, and the least expensive wine was spectacular — and the top-tier was even better.
+Our first month, we tried the highest and lowest tiers.
+The least expensive wine was spectacular.
+The top-tier was even better.

-He clearly loves what he does, having dropped out of unfulfilling careers in mechanical engineering and real estate to dedicate his life to his passion for West Coast wines, and becoming a self-taught expert in the process.
+Aselstine clearly loves what he does, having dropped out of unfulfilling careers in mechanical engineering and real estate to dedicate his life to his passion for West Coast wines, and becoming a self-taught expert in the process.
 We wondered if by avoiding the high costs of color-printed cases with plastic handles and full-color magazines, Uncorked Ventures could afford to spend more on the wine itself.

 2013 Vellum Red, Napa Valley, California

 2015 Hobo Wine Company Cabernet Sauvignon, Sonoma, California